 - Children will exit the car themselves on the passenger side only and enter the Safety Zone area.

-- Children in K, 1st, and 5th Grade will enter door #12 to the cafeteria and walk to their classroom from there (green line, see below).
+- Children in grades K, 1 and 5 will enter door 2 of the 1964 building and proceed to their classrooms.

-- All parents/guardians will enter the back parking lot through the paved alley alongside the playground and park their car in any available spot.
+- All parents/guardians will enter the back parking lot through the paved alley alongside the gymnasium, stop at the stop line, take a slight right turn and park their car in any available spot.

 - Teachers will dismiss individual students once their parent/guardian comes to get their child from the Safety Zone.

-- Alternatively, using caution, students in grades 5-8 may walk out to their parent/guardian’s car.
-5th-8th grade teachers must be notified by the student that they are leaving.
+- Alternatively, using caution, students in grades 6-8 may walk out to their parent/guardian’s car.
+6th-8th grade teachers must be notified by the student that they are leaving.

 - Two 8th grade crossing guards will be present in the parking lot to assist families.

 - Parents will then exit the parking lot and make a right turn only onto 9th Street.

 Nursery-Toddlers-2 Year Olds: